Sperm donation laws by country: Overview

+Sperm donation is illegal in many predominantly Muslim countries (Sunni), as sperm donation is prohibited under Islamic law because it is considered a form of adultery.
+Such countries include Afghanistan, Egypt, Pakistan, Saudi Arabia, Turkey, and the United Arab Emirates.

 By country

 Australia

 Laws relating to assisted reproduction vary between states.
 Since 1995, when a child becomes an adult, they can apply for the sperm donor's details.
 Sperm donors are not paid.
 Demand is high for donor sperm, and laws vary between states as to how many families a donor's sperm can be provided to.
 In Victoria, there is a limit of 10 families per donor.
 In Western Australia, the Human Reproductive Technology Act 1991 (HRT Act) limits the number of families for each donor to 5.
+New South Wales has a limit of 5 families per donor in the state.

+In Victoria, donor conception and Assisted Reproductive Treatment (ART), were previously overseen by the Victorian Assisted Reproductive Treatment Authority (VARTA).
+As of 31 December 2024, VARTA ceased operations, and Victoria's donor conceived registry and ART are now overseen by the department of health.

+High demand for donor sperm results in much of the sperm available in Australia being imported.